elf-audio/midilog/README.md

 ### e.g.
 * `$ midilog` by itself will just list the ports.
 * `$ midilog 4` will open the 4th port, and
-* `$midilog 3 1` will open the third port, and print out everything including sysex, timing + active sensing.
+* `$ midilog 3 1` will open the third port, and print out everything including sysex, timing + active sensing.

 Output looks like this for listing inputs: